-- 1.4.4 In applying IFRS 1, entities should be aware of the following interpretations for the public sector context: - a) this Manual requires assets to be carried at valuation and so the elections available in IFRS 1.16, 17 and 18 (other than for internally generated intangible assets see 6.2.3-6.2.5) are not relevant; - b) entities cannot elect to use the 'corridor' approach in IAS 19 Employee Benefits;
+- 1.4.4 In applying IFRS 1, entities should be aware of the following interpretations for the public sector context: - a) this Manual requires assets to be carried at valuation and so the elections available in IFRS 1.16, 17 and 18 (other than for internally generated intangible assets see 7.2.3-7.2.5) are not relevant; - b) entities cannot elect to use the 'corridor' approach in IAS 19 Employee Benefits;

-Accounting principles
+2 Accounting principles

-2.1 Application of generally accepted accounting practice7 General Accounting convention7 No exemptions for smaller entities Practical application of guidance 2.2 Preparation and Presentation of Financial Statements 8 Legal Responsibility for the preparation of Financial Statements8 IASB's Conceptual Framework for Financial Reporting (the Conceptual Framework)9 Financial statements must give a true and fair view9 Objectives of section 393 of the UK Companies Act 2006 IAS 1: Presentation of Financial Statements (paragraphs 15 to 46) Applicability Objectives of paragraphs 15 to 24 of IAS 1 2.3 IAS 8: Accounting Policies, Changes in Accounting Estimates and Errors 11 Applicability Uniform accounting policies in preparing consolidated financial statements 12
+2.1 Application of generally accepted accounting practice 7 General 7 Accounting convention 7 No exemptions for smaller entities 7 Practical application of guidance 8 2.2 Preparation and Presentation of Financial Statements 8 Legal Responsibility for the preparation of Financial Statements 8 IASB's Conceptual Framework for Financial Reporting (the Conceptual Framewo Financial statements must give a true and fair view 9 Objectives of section 393 of the UK Companies Act 2006 Interpretation of section 393 of the UK Companies Act 2006 for the public 10 sector context 10 IAS 1: Presentation of Financial Statements (paragraphs 15 to 46) 10 Applicability Objectives of paragraphs 15 to 46 of IAS 1 Interpretation of paragraphs 15 to 24 of IAS 1 for the public sector context.
+Interpretation of paragraphs 25 to 46 of IAS 1 for the public sector context.
+2.3 IAS 8: Accounting Policies, Changes in Accounting Estimates and Errors 11 Applicability Objective of IAS 8 Uniform accounting policies in preparing consolidated financial statements 12